aichifandefan/aichifandefan.github.io/_pages/about.md

       <span class="meta-item">• Notion</span>
       <span class="meta-item">• 1 Jun 2022</span>
     </div>
-    <p>The blog provides detailed instructions on using LaTeX syntax to write mathematical formulas in Notion.
-It covers essential expressions such as fractions, roots, matrices, subscripts, superscripts, and other commonly used mathematical formulas.
-It demonstrates how to insert and display these formulas correctly in Notion, improving the efficiency and quality of formula formatting.
-Specific code examples and corresponding results are offered, making it easy for users to reference and apply these formulas in their own notes.</p>
+    <p>The blog provides detailed instructions on using KaTeX to write mathematical formulas in Notion, covering expressions like fractions, roots, matrices, subscripts, and superscripts.
+It explains how to insert and display these formulas effectively, with code examples and results for easy reference and application.</p>

     <div class="tags">
       <span class="tag">KaTeX</span>